A characterization of testable hypergraph properties: Satisfying a regularity instance is testable

 In this section we deduce from Lemma~\ref{lem: random choice2} that the property of satisfying a particular regularity instance is testable.
 Suppose $H$ is a $k$-graph and $Q$ is a subset of the vertices chosen uniformly at random.
 Lemma~\ref{lem:7.1} shows that if $H$ satisfies a regularity instance $R$, then with high probability $H[Q]$ is close to satisfying $R$.
 Lemma~\ref{lem:7.2} gives the converse: if $H$ is far from satisfying $R$, then with high probability $H[Q]$ is also far from satisfying $R$.

 Lemmas~\ref{lem:7.1} and~\ref{lem:7.2} follow from Lemma~\ref{lem: random choice2}.
 It implies that a family of partitions not only transfers from a hypergraph to its random samples with high probability, but also vice versa.
 Crucially, in both directions these transfer results allow only a small additive increase in the regularity parameters (which can then be eliminated via Lemma~\ref{lem: improve regularity partition}).
-We defer the proof of Lemma~\ref{lem: random choice2} to Sections~\ref{sec: Regular approximations of partitions and hypergraphs}~and~\ref{sec: Sampling a regular partition}.
+The proof of Lemma~\ref{lem: random choice2} is given in \cite{JKKO2}.

 \begin{lemma} Suppose $0< 1/n< 1/q \ll c \ll \delta \ll \epsilon_0 \leq 1$ and $k\in \N\sm \{1\}$.
 Suppose $R=(2\epsilon_0/3, \ba, d_{\ba,k})$ is a regularity instance.
 Suppose $H$ is a $k$-graph on vertex set $V$ with $|V|=n$.
 Let $Q \in \binom{V}{q}$ be chosen uniformly at random.
 Then with probability at least $ 1 - e^{-cq}$ the following hold. \begin{itemize} \item[{\rm (Q1)$_{\ref{lem: random choice2}}$}] If there exists an $(\epsilon_0,\ba,d_{\ba,k})$-equitable partition $\sO_1$ of $H$, then there exists an $(\epsilon_0+\delta,\ba,d_{\ba,k})$-equitable partition $\sO_2$ of $H[Q]$. \item[{\rm(Q2)$_{\ref{lem: random choice2}}$}] If there exists an $(\epsilon_0,\ba,d_{\ba,k})$-equitable partition $\sO_2$ of $H[Q]$, then there exists an $(\epsilon_0+\delta,\ba,d_{\ba,k})$-equitable partition $\sO_1$ of $H$. \end{itemize} \end{lemma}